Kubernetes wins the container orchestrator race

 The verdict is in, and Kubernetes has emerged as the de facto container orchestrator for businesses across the globe.
-According to the Cloud Native Computing Foundation (CNCF), there are more than 109 tools on the market to manage containers, and 89 percent of them are for Kubernetes.1 Kubernetes and container orchestrators are taking the software development world by storm.
-This new technology makes building and maintaining applications even faster and easier
+According to the Cloud Native Computing Foundation (CNCF), 96 percent of organizations are either using or evaluating Kubernetes.1 Further, there are more than 109 tools on the market to manage containers, and 89 percent of them use Kubernetes.2Kubernetes is taking the software development world by storm as it makes building and maintaining applications faster and easier.

 Figure 1: Container costs broken down by business unit.

 VMware Aria Cost looks inside your Kubernetes clusters and determines how much each container uses a shared resource.
 FinOps teams can share this granular usage data with application developers, giving them the information they need to determine the appropriate CPU/memory requests and limits for their containers.
 If their container usage is consistently below the requested (or reserved) amount, they can lower the request amount.
 If all the containers in an environment request less capacity, then the business doesn’t need as many nodes, so you can spend less money on compute instances:

 - Track CPU and memory usage against requests, limits and available capacity.